move to Spain

 “Because in Spain, people don’t live to work.
 They work to live.”

-Here are a few more reasons why I love living here:
+Check out this blog post for more reasons why I love living here.

 1. Spanish salaries are no bueno

-If you want to move to Spain, I highly recommend either running your own freelance business (like me) or working remotely for a US-based company – because Spanish salaries are not good and the unemployment rate is 12.29% (as of early 2024).
+If you want to move to Spain, I highly recommend either running your own freelance business (like moi) or working remotely for a US-based company.
+Because the unemployment rate is quite high in Spain (12.29% as of early 2024).
+If you manage to find a job, the salary will probably be much lower than you’re used to.
+At least if you’re coming from the US.

 2. Apartments are old and poorly insulated